rajaravivarma-r/go-mitm/README.md

 Replay mitmproxy flows from Redis or SQLite, and optionally record new responses from an upstream server.

+## Warning
+Completely vibe coded just nudging the agent to build stuff in the way I want build stuff.
+Proceed with caution.

+## Intention:
+To have a performant alternative to https://www.mitmproxy.org/, for *some usecases*.

 ## Prerequisites

 - Go 1.22+